Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-src-directory.md

 Instead, this project groups files by feature rather than type.
 So instead of having to look in multiple directories for all of the files applicable for a given view, you'll be able to find all applicable files in the same location.

+!!! note "Note about namepsaces"
-> A Note on Namespaces: As you explore the directory structure you'll notice that the namespaces and directory paths do not match as they would in other languages (Java for example).
+	As you explore the directory structure you'll notice that the namespaces and directory paths do not match as they would in other languages (Java for example).

->
-> Instead we use directories for grouping files by feature and namespaces for determining the behavior of a given file.
+	Instead we use directories for grouping files by feature and namespaces for determining the behavior of a given file.

->
-> For example, a class in the `Controllers` namespace will be treated as an Angular controller.
+	For example, a class in the `Controllers` namespace will be treated as an Angular controller.
 Instead of placing it in a controllers directory it can be placed in the same directory as the view model and template to which it belongs.

 ## tsconfig.json